 iphone12protriplelenscamera

 There are more ways than one to take a picture on your iPhone remotely.
-If you have an Apple Watch, you can open the Camera Remote app that comes included.
-If you don't have an Apple Watch, skip to our Voice Control steps.
+If you have an Apple Watch, you can open the Camera Remote app that comes included in watchOS (see the second set of steps below).
+If you don't have an Apple Watch, here's how to use Voice Control.

 Use Voice Control to Take a Photo